How To POST JSON Data with PHP cURL

 ));

-In this example, we set the URL to send the request to, specify that we want to receive the response as a string, set the HTTP method to POST, set the JSON data as the request body, and set the Content-Type and Content-Length headers.
+In this example, you set the URL to send the request to, specify that want to receive the response as a string, set the HTTP method to POST, set the JSON data as the request body, and set the Content-Type and Content-Length headers.

 Step 3: Execute the cURL request